 - Katherine Noren-Curtis, Head, Disability Advisory Service

-- Jane Dale, Head of Education Policy and Planning, Medical Sciences Division
+- Dr Lindsay Rudge, Head, Education Policy and Planning, Social Sciences Division

-- Marion Manton, Manager of Technology Enhanced Learning Support and Consultancy, Centre for Teaching and Learning
+- Marion Manton, Head of Digital Education, Centre for Teaching and Learning

 - Gemini Kahl, Programme Manager, Digital Education Programme